 Simbo (occasionally known historically as Narovo and Eddystone Island) is one of the smaller islands of the Solomons, but also one of the most lovely and fascinating.
 My traveling companion and I visited this special place a couple of years ago.
-As a Texas truck accident attorney, getting away to a place with no trucks was a treat like no other.
+As an online marketing consultant, getting away to a place with no internet was a treat like no other.
 My work promoting online casinos and especially online slots, while fun, does wear thin when done day after day in the confines of an office cubicle.
 I would research lists of slots games at various online casinos to recommend which one gave the best free rolls or bonuses, etc. This generated traffic to clients sites, which is what we are paid to do, but I can feel the need to go look for a natural paradise to escape the rat race.
 And replacing that rat race with an island adventurer sun bonnet was especially inviting.
-Did I mention there are no trucks here?
-And no courts, no real litigation system.
+Did I mention there are computers here?
+And no internet, no pressure.
 Just paradise.

 Simbo’s amazing volcanic landscape offers many scenes to the traveler.
 While not as high or imposing as Kolombangara’s monstrous cone, or as active as the Tinakula and Kavachi, the lovely and mysterious scenery of the vine-draped terrain makes Simbo unmissable.